-Press the button on the turn signal indicator as often as necessary until "SET/INFO" is displayed.
+Press the button in the turn signal indicator as often as necessary until "SET/INFO" is displayed.

-- 2. Press and hold the button until the display changes. - Briefly press the button repeatedly until the corresponding symbol and "CHECK INFO" appear in the display.
+- Press and hold the button until the display changes. - Press the button repeatedly until the corresponding symbol and "CHECK INFO" appear in the display.

+- Press and hold the button.

-4. Hold the button down.
-If there are no Check Control messages, then "CHECK OK" is displayed.
+If there are no Check Control messages, then

+"CHECK OK" is displayed.

-If a Check Control message has been stored, the corresponding message is displayed.
-In addition, the text message appears on the Control Display.
+If a Check Control message has been stored,

+the corresponding message is displayed.
+In

+addition, the text message appears on the

+Control Display.

-5. Press the button to check for other messages.
+- 5. Press the button to check for other messages.